Career Coaching Virtual Event - April 11th

 • Longitudinal Oncology Pharmacy Practice Experience (~1 year clinical staffing)

-• Longitudinal Educational Experiences (~1 year — Drug Class and Disease State Presentations, Major Research Project)
+• Longitudinal Educational Experiences and Drug Class or Disease State Presentation (~1 year)

 Elective Rotations